Do you have the Sickle Cell Trait?

 1 in 13 African Americans is born with the Sickle Cell Trait (SCT).

 1 in 365 African Americans develops the disease.

 More than 350 Cincinnatians live with the disease every day.

 For 1 in 365 African Americans, Sickle Cell awareness is a way of life.
 As most people know, Sickle Cell Anemia (Sickle Cell) disproportionately affects people of African ancestry, but it also occurs in people of, Hispanic, Mediterranean and Middle Eastern descent.
 Unless you or someone in your family has the disease, you may not know that Sickle Cell is a blood disorder that happens when a person inherits two abnormal genes, one coming from each parent.

 What most people do not know is that you can carry the Sickle Cell trait in your body, but never develop the disease.
-According to the Center for Disease Control and Prevention (CDC), one in 13 Black or African-American babies is born with Sickle Cell trait and carry the gene for the disease; however, only one in 365 Black or African-Americans develop the disease.
-If you are concerned you may carry the disease, visit your doctor to have your blood tested for abnormal types of hemoglobin.
+According to the Center for Disease Control and Prevention (CDC), one in 13 Black or African-American babies are born with Sickle Cell trait and carry the gene for the disease; however, only one in 365 Black or African-Americans develop the disease.
+Currently, unborn children are able to be tested for the trait through the mother’s womb.
+If you are concerned that you or your partner may carry the disease, visit your doctor to have your blood tested for abnormal types of hemoglobin.

 Approximately 100,000 Americans live with Sickle Cell today.
 Most of us in our 40s and older had a family member who developed Sickle Cell, suffered excruciating pain and passed before their 25th birthday.